-Below this initial list are two more lists: companies that have signed the Safe Seed Pledge...and companies that may sell only safe seed but have not signed the safe seed pledge.
+Below this initial list are three more lists: heirloom seed companies... companies that have signed the Safe Seed Pledge... and companies that may sell only safe seed but have not signed the safe seed pledge.

 Cautionary note: Some companies, like Johnny’s and FEDCO, may carry Seminis seeds or have done so in the past, but claim to sell no genetically modified seed.
 I leave it up to you to do your own research.
 I know the owners of both personally (well, FEDCO is a co-op so has no “owners” per se, but C.R.
 Lawn is top honcho and I have known him for years.
 If C.R. says they sell no GM seeds, I trust him).
 Rob Johnston, on the other hand, may not be able to personally overlook his sources and based on what I know, I have some reservations about Johnny’s.
 Again...do the research.